bobanetwork/boba_legacy/boba_documentation/developer/account-abstraction/bundler-sdk.md

 #### getInitCode()
-Return initCode value to into the UserOp.
+Return initCode value to add into the UserOp.
 (either deployment code, or empty hex if contract already deployed)

 ```ts